Why a Learning Community?

 The Umoja Program

-The Umoja Program is a culturally responsive approach to reaching students and providing an environment to Survive and Thrive.
-The program specifically targets the retention, persistence, and success of African-American students.
+The Umoja Program provides an environment to Survive and Thrive and specifically targets the retention, persistence, and success of African-American students.
 Exclusive, it is not.
 Students from a diverse, wide-range of varied backgrounds are participants in the program.
 The overall goal is to help students progress toward their success.

 Why Such a Program?